ForestMars/DifferAnceEngine/README.md

 * Move setup.py out of `build/src` intp `build`
 * Clean up domain logic & some residual hard coded constants
+* Docker factory which is currently a module, should be a proper factory class.
 * Currently the Docker image is built with the full transform module.
 Would be nicer if it only included the specific tranforms needed by the trained model.